howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The paper presents several new advanced thought experiments similar to the twin paradox and the results of their analysis.

-It is shown that it is possible to conduct a couple of thought experiments in which all relative speeds of the objects of investigation will be identical from the point of view of relativity theory.
+It is shown that it is possible to conduct a couple of thought experiments in which all accelerations and relative speeds of the objects of investigation will be identical from the point of view of relativity theory.
 However, opposite results will be obtained from a specialized outside observer, which can be confirmed experimentally.
 Moreover, according to the theory of relativity, for each of these thought experiments, the results calculated by one of the "twin" will contradict the results calculated by the other "twin", which is impossible in reality.
 As a result, it is impossible to calculate how much time will pass for the “twins” in reality.

 In addition, a description of a thought experiment is given in which objects move at a speed tending to infinity, which contradicts the theory of relativity.